danbz/aesthetic-programming/source/figurelist.md

 * Figure 2.2: The screenshot of the remix of Multi
 * Figure 2.3: Simple exercise
 * Figure 3.1: Early alchemical illustration of ouroboros accompanied by the text ἓν τὸ πᾶν ("The All is One") from the work of Cleopatra the Alchemist (10th Century).
 Image from Wikipedia
 * Figure 3.2: Diagram for the computation by the Engine of the Numbers of Bernoulli, from "Note G" by Ada Lovelace (1842).
-Courtesy of the Science Museum
 * Figure 3.3: The runme of sample code - sketch 3_1
 * Figure 3.4: Moving the coordinate system at canvas level, Image from processing.org
 * Figure 3.5: Asterisk Painting (2014) by John P. Bell.
 Courtesy of the artist